 All field wiring MUST be performed by qualified personnel.
 Improperly installed and grounded field wiring poses FIRE and ELECTROCUTION hazards.
-To avoid these hazards, you MUST follow requirements for field wiring installation and grounding as described in NEC and your local/state/national electrical codes.
+To avoid these hazards, you MUST follow requirements for field wiring installation and grounding as described in NEC and your local/state electrical codes.
+Failure to follow code could result in death or serious injury.

+Important:

-Important: All phases of this installation must comply with NATIONAL, STATE, and LOCAL CODES.
-In addition to local codes, the installation must comply with National Electric Code - ANSI/ NFPA NO. 70 LATEST REVISION.
+All phases of this installation must comply with NATIONAL, STATE, and LOCAL CODES.
+In addition to local codes, the installation must comply with National Electric Code - ANSI/NFPA NO. 70 LATEST REVISION.